 This type of MD causes the wasting of muscles that control the movement of eyelids and throat, as the name implies.
 The symptoms of OPMD typically start to manifest in middle age, usually 40-60.
-Difficulties in swallowing and droopy eyelids present as the initial symptoms f the disease.
-Eventually, the degeneration of eye muscles may result in difficulty in moving of eyes and double vision.
-The disease can also progress to other muscles including and not limited to shoulders, pelvic area and legs.
+Difficulties in swallowing and droopy eyelids present as the initial symptoms of the disease.
+Eventually, the degeneration of eye muscles may result in difficulty moving of eyes and double vision.
+The disease can also progress to other muscles, including and not limited to shoulders, pelvic area, and legs.

 • Tibial Muscular Dystrophy (TMD)

-This type of MD results to atrophy and weakness of ankle, shinbone or tibia muscles, the muscles at the lower part of the legs.
-The first sign of TMD, which mostly manifest after the age of 35 is usually tibialis anterior wasting and weakness.
-Tibialis anterior is a muscle in the lower leg.
-Though the muscle weakness in TMD progression is slow, it finally ends with difficulty or complete inability of walking on heels.
-The condition does not cause any significant interference with regular walking.
+This type of MD results in atrophy and weakness of the ankle, shinbone, or tibia muscles at the lower part of the legs.
+The first sign of TMD, which primarily manifests after 35, is usually wasting and weakness of Tibialis.
+The Tibialis anterior is a muscle in the lower leg.
+Though the muscle weakness in TMD progression is slow, it finally ends with difficulty or complete inability to walk on heels.
+However, the condition does not cause any significant interference with regular walking.

 • Duchenne Muscular Dystrophy (DMD)

-This is the most prevalent type of muscular dystrophy, affecting 1 in every 3,500 boys born.
-The condition, which is not curable, affects only boys.
-The girls can only carry the mutated genes and may experience mild symptoms of the disease.
-They can also pass it to their sons who will be affected by the condition, a 50% chance.
+DMD is the most prevalent type of Muscular Dystrophy, affecting 1 in every 3,500 boys born.
+The incurable condition affects only boys.
+The girls can only carry the mutated genes and may experience mild disease symptoms.
+They can also pass it to their sons, who have a 50 percent chance of getting the condition.
 DMD causes progressive deterioration of muscle fibers.
-The first symptoms of disease may begin to show between the ages of 1and 6.
+The first symptoms of the disease may begin to show between the ages of 1and 6.

 Managing and Treatment of MD

-Currently, there is no known cure for any of over 30 types of muscular dystrophy.
-Different types of MD have varying management intervention, depending of effects of MD on different patients.
-Generally, the following are the most common and effective management interventions:
+There is no known cure for any of the over 30 types of Muscular Dystrophy.
+Different types of MD have varying management interventions, depending on their effects on different patients.

 Common and Effective Management Interventions

-· Physical therapy which helps in slowing down or stopping muscles weakness and wasting.
+- Physical therapy helps in slow down or stop muscles weakness and wasting.

-· Physiotherapy which helps in training of fine motor skills functions.
+- Physiotherapy, which helps in the training of fine motor skills functions.

-· Different surgery interventions, mostly to relieve the tension in contracted muscles.
+- Different surgery interventions, mainly to relieve the tension in contracted muscles.

-· Asist devices like walkers, wheelchairs and crutches for mobility assistance.
+- Assistive devices like walkers, wheelchairs, and crutches for mobility assistance.